pola-rs/polars/docs/source/user-guide/concepts/data-types-and-structures.md

 ## Data types internals

-Polars is entirely based on the [Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html), an in-memory data structure specification.
+Polars utilizes the [Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html) for its data orientation.
 Following this specification allows Polars to transfer data to/from other tools that also use the Arrow specification with little to no overhead.

-Contrary to popular belief, Polars does not draw its performance from Arrow.
 Polars gets most of its performance from its query engine, the optimizations it performs on your query plans, and from the parallelization that it employs when running [your expressions](expressions-and-contexts.md#expressions).

 ## Floating point numbers